confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 * `Provide list of pre-defined variables`

    Some DBs provide a list of pre-defined variables users can use out-of-box.
 We don't have any variables we'd like to add at this time.

-* `Support variable substitution in the REST API`

-  More complex to do to achieve the same functionality.
-We want variable substitution in clients only.

 * `Support UDF when defining variables`